aclemons/emailrelay/doc/reference.rst

 *   --forward-to \<host:port\> (-o)

-    Specifies the transport address of the remote SMTP server that is used for mail message forwarding.
+    Specifies the transport address of the remote SMTP server that spooled mail messages are forwarded to.

 *   --poll \<period\> (-O)